brycewray/hugo-site/content/posts/2020/04/different-modes-different-code.md

 [^SomeReference]: This would be a footnote.
 ```

-Clunky or not, one other advantage of this method is that none of these SSGs will balk at links in footnotes, unlike what happened with the inline footnoting---in which it was wise to "hard"-code links (if you can call HTML *coding*) rather than just doing them like this:
+Clunky or not, one other advantage of this method is that none of these SSGs will balk at links in footnotes, unlike what happened with the inline footnoting --- in which it was wise to "hard"-code links (if you can call HTML *coding*) rather than just doing them like this:

 ```markdown
 This[^SomeReference] is an example of the once-and-future (non-inline) method of footnoting.